 Practical Legal Training Placements

-PIAC regularly has positions available for Practical Legal Training (PLT) placements.
-The placements are unpaid but reasonable travel costs are reimbursed.
+PIAC regularly recruits for Practical Legal Training (PLT) placements.
+The placements are unpaid, however reasonable travel costs are reimbursed.

-PLTs are supervised by a Senior Solicitor within our strategic litigation team, and have an opportunity to work with lawyers and policy officers across our organisation.
+PLT placements are supervised by a Solicitor within either our strategic litigation team, our Homeless Persons’ Legal Service or our Truth & Accountability team.
+PLT placements will have an opportunity to work with lawyers and policy officers across our organisation.

 PIAC’s strategic litigation team conduct high impact strategic litigation that achieves positive outcomes for significant groups of disadvantaged people.
-We bring test cases that create important legal precedents that protect human rights and promote social justice for disadvantaged people.
+We bring test cases that create important legal precedents and advocate for policy and law reform to protect human rights and promote social justice.
+Our current focus areas include:

-The Volunteer PLT Placement contributes to the provision of a successful, innovative, and responsive legal practice through assisting with PIAC’s telephone information and advice service and with PIAC’s litigation and associated policy and law reform, training and administrative work.
+The Volunteer PLT Placement contributes to the provision of a successful, innovative, and responsive legal practice through assisting with PIAC’s litigation and associated policy and law reform, training and administrative work.